 In last RAN4 meeting, there were extensive discussions on the need of CRS sequence information for LLR weighting, however there are still one issues left for further discussion, the optional signalling:the maximum number of cell ID information.
-Firstly, from our understanding,he maximum number of cell ID information is depending on UE location or side conditions.
+Firstly, from our understanding, the maximum number of cell ID information is depending on UE location or side conditions.
 In fact, network assistance signalling doesn’t exactly know which neighbouring cell has the highest interference and signalling infomraiton would be as superset of cell ID signalling if needed in certain area.
 Based on the side conditions -6dB for cell identification in RRM spec, which is equal to 10*log10(4).
 Therefore maximum number of cell ID information should be around 4.